-Standing at a max altitude of 6,461m, Mera peak is one of the most popular & busy trekking peaks in Nepal.
-It offers an exhilarating climbing experience with the breath-taking view of the majestic Himalayas ranges.
-Being one of the technically easy climbing peaks in Nepal, everyone with basic mountaineering skills can reach to the summit of Mera Peak.
-With the help of our climbing experts & professionals, here I provide you the complete guide to Mera Peak Climbing in Nepal.
+Standing at a max altitude of 6,461m, Mera peak is also one of the most popular & busy trekking peaks in Nepal.
+It offers an exhilarating climbing experience with a breath-taking view of the majestic Himalayas ranges.
+Being one of the technically moderate level climbing peaks in Nepal, everyone with basic mountaineering skills following experts & professionals guides can reach the summit of Mera Peak.
+So to give more information, we provide you “A Complete Guide to Mera Peak Climbing”.

 |Total Distance||Around 78 miles / 126km|

 Mera Peak Highlights: